-From 1992, the Yak organization displayed prototypes of a "Yak-42A", which was much the same as the Yak-42D but had Westernized AlliedSignal avionics.
+From 1992, the Yak organization displayed prototypes of a "Yak-42A", which was much the same as the Yak-42D, but had Westernized AlliedSignal avionics.
 That and later update projects -- "Yak-42D-90", "Yak-42D-100", and so on -- went nowhere, as did a scheme to convert existing Yak-42s into "combi" machines with a large side cargo door.
 However, a number of Yak-42Ds have been modified into posh VIP machines.
-Two VIP machines, equipped with additional communications gear, were obtained by EMERCOM, the Russian emergency response organization, for use as a transport and mobile command post.
-Yak-42s have also been used as engine testbeds and one, designated "Yak-42F", was flown as a geophysical / environmental studies platform, with a prominent pod under each wing.
+Two VIP aircraft, equipped with additional communications gear, were obtained by EMERCOM, the Russian emergency response organization, for the transport and mobile command post roles.
+Yak-42s have also been used as engine testbeds and one, designated "Yak-42F", was flown as a geophysical / environmental studies platform, with a large pod under each wing.

 There were schemes from the outset of Yak-42 development to produce a cargolift version with a modified rear fuselage, featuring a tail loading ramp and a twin tailfins.
 The concept was originally designated "Yak-42T" and later "Yak-44", but in any case it never flew.
 Neither did follow-on designs such as the "Yak-42M", with a turbofan under each wing; the "Yak-46", with twin "propfans" in the rear; and the almost completely redesigned "Yak-242".

-* As a footnote relative to mention of the Yak-44 above, that designation was recycled for a carrier-based "airborne early warning (AEW)" aircraft, the "Yak-44E", distinct from but very much along lines of the US Navy E-2 Hawkeye, with twin turboprop engines and a saucer radome on the rear fuselage.
+* As a footnote relative to mention of the Yak-44 above, that designation was recycled for a carrier-based "airborne early warning (AEW)" aircraft, the "Yak-44E" -- very much along the lines of the US Navy E-2 Hawkeye, with twin turboprop engines and a saucer radome on the rear fuselage.
 Work was conducted on the project through the 1980s and a full-scale mockup was built in 1991, but the program was abandoned in 1993.